Could the Front National win the French Presidency? Witness history in the making in the final round of this tense electoral race.

 Single Supplement: £450.00

-This tour is being updated as news develops.
+This tour is being updated as news developes.

-Centre-right candidate Francois Fillon’s presidential bid now in doubt – who will take his place?
-The tour content and meetings will be adapted to which ever two candidates reach the second round.
+Centre-right candidate Francois Fillon’s presidential bid now in doubt as centre left En Marche leader, Emmanuel Marcon, surges ahead.
+All our tour content and meetings will be adapted in accordance with the results of the second round.

 After Brexit and Trump all eyes are on France.
 A political upset here would leave the future of the EU hanging in the balance.

 With Francois Fillon’s campaign beset by scandal, the way is open for Marine Le Pen, leader of the anti-immigrant eurosceptic Front National to triumph in the first round of voting.
 Emmanuel Macron, the self-styled populist leader of the “En Marche” movement, is now the favourite to take her on as the incumbent Socialists trail behind.

 Our French Election tour starts in the Pas de Calais in the north of France where a combination of immigration and post-industrial decline have fuelled a rise in the Front National’s popularity.
 Heading further south to Champagne we look at the important rural vote before heading to Paris.

 The recent terrorist attacks have had enormous impact on the French psyche and we explore their political repercussions.
 Demands for “Laïcité” or secularism have become more stringent, alienating some minorities in turn.

 The polls take place amid a lacklustre economy and widespread criticism of the Socialist government.
 Previously the left and right have united to block the FN from winning the Élysée Palace.
 Will this year be different?